-a.
-Include strategies that encourage student interaction

-b.
-Be developmentally appropriate

-c.
-Include appropriate accommodations and modifications for students with special needs d.
-Be free from stereotypes and avoid biases e.
-Support multicultural education and cultural competence f.
-Address divergent points of view g.
-Contain sufficient activities to teach the concepts h.
-Provide for the evaluation of higher level thinking i.
-Be historically and factually accurate j.
-Be inclusive of all ethnic groups.
+- a.
+Include strategies that encourage student interaction - b.
+Be developmentally appropriate - Include appropriate accommodations and modifications for students with special needs - d.
+Be free from stereotypes and avoid biases - e.
+Support multicultural education and cultural competence - f.
+Address divergent points of view

+- g.
+Contain sufficient activities to teach the concepts

+- h.
+Provide for the evaluation of higher level thinking

+- i.
+Be historically and factually accurate

+- j.
+Be inclusive of all ethnic groups

+- k.
+Be inclusive of the LGBTQ+ community.

 Instructional materials and equipment must be provided in sufficient variety and quantity to serve all students.
-(1969, 2021)
+(1969, 2023)